 Health Indicator Report of Electronic Cigarettes / Vape Products

-NotesAge-adjusted to U.S. 2000 population.[[br]] ^ ^* For San Juan, Summit, and Wasatch County Health Districts, the estimates have a coefficient of variation >30% and are therefore deemed unreliable by Utah Department of Health standards.
+NotesAge-adjusted to U.S. 2000 population.[[br]] * For Wasatch County Health Districts, the estimate has a coefficient of variation >30% and is therefore deemed unreliable by Utah Department of Health standards. ** For San Juan, the estimate has been suppressed because the relative standard error is greater than 50%, and the observed number of events is very small and not appropriate for publication.

 Data SourceUtah Data: Behavioral Risk Factor Surveillance System, Office of Public Health Assessment, Utah Department of Health